01 of 10

 Hindquarter Cuts: Beef Sirloin and Tenderloin

 Beef sirloin is another relatively tender cut, but as we move toward the rear leg of the animal, the muscles get a bit tougher.
-Still, a first-cut sirloin steak, sometimes called a pin-bone steak because it includes a section of the hip bone, is very similar to a porterhouse steak.
+Still, a first-cut sirloin steak—sometimes called a pin-bone steak because it includes a section of the hip bone—is very similar to a porterhouse.

 The sirloin is separated into top sirloin and bottom sirloin.
-Top sirloin gives us steaks that are good for grilling, while the bottom sirloin gives us roasts like sirloin tip and tri-tip, which do well... with roasting and barbecuing.
+Top sirloin gives us steaks that are good for grilling.
+The bottom sirloin gives us roasts like sirloin tip and tri-tip, which do well with roasting and ...barbecuing.

-The most tender cut of beef is the beef tenderloin, which is found within the loin and is where we get filet mignon—made from the very tip of the pointy end of the tenderloin (as seen in the chart).
+The most tender cut of beef is the beef tenderloin and it is found within the loin.
+This is where we get filet mignon, which is made from the very tip of the pointy end of the tenderloin.
 Chateaubriand is made from the center cut of the tenderloin.

 The tenderloin extends from the short loin into the sirloin.
-The pointy end is actually situated within the short loin, and that section in the sirloin is sometimes called the butt tenderloin.
-Even so, butchers will often remove the whole tenderloin and sell it whole or as individual steaks and roasts.
+The pointy end is actually situated within the short loin, and the section in the sirloin is sometimes called the butt tenderloin.
+Even so, butchers will often remove the entire tenderloin and sell it whole or as individual steaks and roasts.

 09 of 10